digideskio/support-tools/wt-training/README.md

   workstation.
 Should also work with an AWS instance.
 My VMware instance has 6 cores, 8 GB memory, 50 GB disk.

+* On the target machine we'll do some "advanced" exercises involving collecting and visualizing gdb stack traces samples.
+Note that this is useful for in-house repros, and possibly for some customers on test systems, but is *not* suitable for use on customer production system!
+Set up (on Ubuntu) is as follows:

+        sudo apt-get install gdb
+        echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope # allows gdb to attach

 * On your local workstation (where you run your browser) obtain and set up pre-requisites for viz tooling:

         git clone http://github.com/10gen/support-tools
         sudo pip install -f support-tools/timeseries/requirements.txt

+  If you had already downloaded the support-tools repo in the past, please be sure to update now to pick up some recent tooling fixes.

 * Chrome is preferred browser for vis tools: https://www.google.com/chrome/browser/desktop/index.html